 Gene expression is the process of using information encoded in genes to synthesize a functional gene product.
-Since genes are transcribed into RNA, which is either translated into protein or serves as a functional RNA end product [e.g., non-coding RNAs (ncRNAs) and long, non-coding RNAs (lncRNAs)], RNA transcript levels are generally equated to a measure of expression of the gene.
-Thus, gene expression analysis typically quantifies either messenger RNA (mRNA) levels as the first step towards protein expression, or quantifies non-translated, functional RNA.
+Genes are transcribed into RNA, which is either translated into protein or not.
+Untranslated RNAs serve as functional RNA end products, such as non-coding RNAs (ncRNAs), long, non-coding RNAs (lncRNAs), cellular RNA catalysts such as rRNAs or tRNAs, or small non-coding RNAs that control gene expression, such as microRNAs or short-interfering RNAs (siRNAs).

 Measuring gene expression has traditionally involved isolating an intact RNA fraction from samples, immobilizing it, and detecting and quantifying the RNA transcripts of interest.
 This is usually done using a transcript-specific, labeled probe.
 Gene expression techniques that use this approach have been limited by their ability to study only a few transcripts per experiment.
-These include: northern blotting, dot blotting, ribonuclease protection assays (RPAs), serial analysis of gene expression (SAGE), and differential or subtractive hybridization.
+These techniques include: northern blotting, dot blotting, ribonuclease protection assays (RPAs), serial analysis of gene expression (SAGE), and differential or subtractive hybridization.

-One of the most widely used methods for analyzing gene expression is qPCR, also called real-time PCR. qPCR is performed following cDNA synthesis.
-It uses an assay, comprised of a primer pair with a fluorescent reporter molecule (probe) or intercalating dye, to measure amplification of the target sequence during PCR temperature cycling.
+One of the most widely used methods for analyzing gene expression is qPCR, also called real-time PCR. qPCR is performed following cDNA synthesis. qPCR uses a primer pair like a typical PCR reaction with a fluorescent reporter oligonucleotide (probe) or intercalating dye, to measure amplification of the target sequence during PCR temperature cycling.

 IDT offers a selection of qPCR reagents to assess gene expression.
-Order ready-to-use PrimeTime qPCR Assays or design a custom assay.
+Order ready-to-use PrimeTime™ qPCR Assays or design a custom assay.
 Both probe-based and intercalating-dye based assay options are available.